fracpete/java-utils/README.md

-The static methods of the `com.github.fracpete.javautils.Enumerate` class allows to associate elements of an `java.lang.Iterable` or `java.util.Iterator` with an index, by outputting a container class with the two of them.
+The static methods of the `com.github.fracpete.javautils.Enumerate` class allows to associate elements of an array, a `java.lang.Iterable` or `java.util.Iterator` with an index, by outputting a container class with the two of them.
 You can use different starting indices and step sizes between elements: